dodochenpai/egress-analyzer/README.md

 # egress-analyzer
 Lightweight, standalone, command-line based TCP egress analyzer for Windows used to test firewall rules.
 The executable operates as both a client to scan a server, or as a server to open specified ports.

+Inspired by SEC530.
+Thanks to Ismael Valenzuela and Justin Henderson for the great course!

 # Build
 ```
 > g++ main.cpp client.cpp server.cpp -o egress.exe -lws2_32 -static-libstdc++ -static -static-libgcc